 Our Therapeutic Approach

-We specialize in treating a wide array of issues for young men at Equinox at our residential program for troubled teens.
+We specialize in treating a wide array of issues for young men at Equinox, a residential therapy program for teens.
 These issues may include loss, trauma, attachment, and addictive patterns of behavior and thought, depression, anxiety, and anger.
 Highly complex issues such as these require specialized approaches to bring recovery and healing.

 Our clinicians have been trained in an assortment of therapeutic frameworks which include: